What are the current trends in recruitment?

 Diversity & Inclusion

-Another of the recent emerging trends in recruitment is the rise in concern about diversity in the workplace.
+Another emerging pattern in recruitment is the rise in concern about diversity, equity, and inclusion in the workplace.

 Nearly 90% of graduates are more inclined to work for a diverse company, and almost 30% of grad job seekers have felt overlooked for roles due to discrimination.